Nursing home abuse

 Older adults who live in nursing homes often have difficulty communicating with others — especially those who are suffering from dementia.
 Because your loved one may not be able to clearly communicate with you, it can be hard to determine whether suspicious injuries are a result of physical abuse or sexual assault or simply occur because older adults are more fragile and susceptible to injury.

 Because it is hard to tell, it is important for you to look for signs of physical and sexual abuse when visiting your loved one.
 Signs of physical abuse in nursing homes include:

 - tender areas, cuts

 Signs of sexual abuse in nursing homes include:

 - bruises or unexplained bleeding near genital areas

 - unexplained venereal diseases or genital infections

 Also pay close attention to your loved one's behavior — anxiety, depression, isolation and fear of the staff are signs that he or she might be a victim of abuse.
 When nursing home personnel refuse to allow you to see your loved one alone, it is a definite sign that neglect, abuse or other suspicious activity is occurring.

 Nursing homes should provide a safe and caring environment for all residents, but inadequate background checks and insufficient supervision of employees, visitors and other residents can lead to physical or sexual abuse.

-If you suspect nursing home abuse, call us right away at 860-259-1575.
+If you suspect nursing home abuse, contact us right away.
 Nursing homes and its personnel should be held accountable for their wrongdoing.
 We will fight for your loved one and work hard to prevent the problem from affecting even more families in the future.